Dhruv-Techapps/acf-docs/site/content/docs/4.x/settings/retry.md

 ---
 layout: docs
 title: Settings · Retry
-description: Retry finding an element on a webpage for a specified number of times.
-The default is 5.
+description: Retry settings control how the extension handles cases where an element is not found on the page.
 group: settings
 toc: true
 ---